(From Old Corral collection)

 Jock Mahoney was born Jack Joseph O'Mahoney in 1919 in Chicago, Illinois to Charles J. O'Mahoney and Ruth Eugenia Miller.
 The family relocated to Davenport, Iowa and Jock spent his child and teen years there and attended Davenport High School where he excelled in several sports.
 Biographies have him (briefly) attending the University of Iowa and serving in the Marine Corp during World War II.

-6' 4" tall and with an infectious smile, Mahoney wound up in Hollywood after the war and worked his way up to become the dominant stuntman of the 1940s at Columbia Pictures ... appeared in front of the camera in several of the Three Stooges shorts ... and took over doubling/stunting for Charles Starrett from stuntman Ted Mapes.
+6 feet, 3 inches tall and with an infectious smile, Mahoney wound up in Hollywood after the war and worked his way up to become the dominant stuntman of the 1940s at Columbia Pictures ... appeared in front of the camera in several of the Three Stooges shorts ... and took over doubling / stunting for Charles Starrett from stuntman Ted Mapes.

 In interviews, Charles Starrett commented that "Jocko was just beautiful.
 Like a cat".

-After Charles Starrett's retirement in 1952, was Mahoney to become the star of the Durango Kid films ... or another western series at Columbia?
-There was a blurb in the "Briefs From the Lots" section in the June 4, 1952 issue of Variety:
+After Charles Starrett's retirement in Spring, 1952, was Mahoney to become the star of the Durango Kid films ... or another western series at Columbia?
+There were a few blurbs in the trades:

-During the 1950s, Dell published a comic book series of Mahoney as "The Flying A's Range Rider" (which was based on the Gene Autry produced TV show).
+In the 1950s, Dell published a comic book series of Mahoney as TV's "The Flying A's RANGE RIDER" (and RANGE RIDER was produced by Gene Autry's Flying A production company).

-Several years ago, the A&E TV Network ran a biography on Sally Field.
-Margaret Field Mahoney (Jock's 2nd wife) was interviewed and made some pro and con comments about Jock - basically that his attitude and behavior was 'erratic'.
+Several years ago, the A&E TV Network ran a biography on actress Sally Field.
+Margaret Field Mahoney (Jock's second wife) was interviewed and made some pro and con comments about Jock - basically that his attitude and behavior was 'erratic'.

 Sally Fields' memoir In Pieces (Grand Central Publishing) was published in September, 2018.
 It included lots on Burt Reynolds ... and years of abuse by her stepfather, Jock Mahoney.